fred-corp/folderCMS/README.md

 mkdir website
 ```

-The last command creates a `website` folder at the root of `folderCMS`, in which you should add your webpages.
+The last command creates a `website` folder at the root of `folderCMS`, in which you should add your webpages following the correct directory convention (wiki link to come).
 You can find example websites in the `website-examples` folder.

 ### Run with Node.JS